samfishman/facescrape/README.md

 facescrape
 ==========

-A scraper for the Harvard College Facebook
+A scraper for the Harvard College Facebook.

+Note: Only to be used with permission from the President and Fellows of Harvard College.